Moroco19/copupper/README.md

  4. Create Cloudinary account, and make note of your cloud name, api key, and api secret in your Cloudinary dashboard.
  5. In Heroku app settings, reveal your config vars and add new config vars for "CLOUDINARY_NAME" (your cloud name), "CLOUDINARY_API" (your api key), and "CLOUDINARY_API_SECRET" (your api secret).
 (If you want to start locally, create a .env file in the app's root folder in your with these variable names and add your cloudinary account values to each)
  6. Push your app to Heroku.
- 7. Push and build is done, run the command for "heroku run rake db:migrate" (if your build did not already migrate), and then "heroku run rake db:seed" to load up with the data from the seed file.
+ 7. When the build is done, run the command for "heroku run rake db:migrate" (if your build did not already migrate), and then "heroku run rake db:seed" to load up the data from the seed file.
  8. You should now be able to login to the deployed heroku app.